Table of Contents Show

 - Soy sauce is a major source of isoflavones.
-Isoflavones are phytoestrogens similar to the estrogen (female sex hormone), which helps and supports sexual health, heart health, and bone health.
+Isoflavones are phytoestrogens similar to estrogen (female sex hormone), which help and support sexual health, heart health, and bone health.

 - Eating more Soy foods can help you reduce the risks of cancer.

 - Teriyaki sauce has very low calories and almost no fat.
 It can be used as a glaze and marinade.
 It can help you maintain a healthy weight as it doesn’t add any excess calories to your diet but still provides a lot of flavors.

 - Instead of frying your meat, use Teriyaki sauce to dip your meat or vegetables in.
 This will help you save so many calories.

 - Some versions of Teriyaki sauce contain ginger and garlic.
 The spicy and fresh ginger can help your digestive health.
 Thus, improving digestion.

 - Garlic in Teriyaki sauce is flavorful, but it also helps by supporting the immune system.
 Garlic will also help you fight against the germs that make you fall sick easily.